jupyter/docker-stacks/docs/using/common.md

 ### Using alternative channels

 Conda is configured by default to use only the [`conda-forge`](https://anaconda.org/conda-forge) channel.
-However, you can use alternative channels either one-shot by overwriting the default channel in the installation command or by configuring `mamba` to use different channels.
+However, you can use alternative channels, either one-shot by overwriting the default channel in the installation command or by configuring `mamba` to use different channels.
 The examples below show how to use the [anaconda default channels](https://repo.anaconda.com/pkgs/main) instead of `conda-forge` to install packages.

 ```bash
 # using defaults channels to install a package
 mamba install --channel defaults humanize

 # configure conda to add default channels at the top of the list
 conda config --system --prepend channels defaults

 # install a package
 mamba install --quiet --yes humanize && \
     mamba clean --all -f -y && \